Interstate 165 (Alabama): Route description

 I-165 begins at its northern terminus, an interchange with I-65.
 After that is an incomplete interchange (exit 1A) with Whistler Street and Price Avenue that is only accessible from the southbound lanes.
 It then has an incomplete interchange (exit 1B) with Wilson Avenue and Dr. Martin Luther King Jr. Drive that is only accessible from the southbound lanes.
 Shortly afterward, I-165 meets an incomplete interchange (exit 1C) with Price Avenue and Whistler Street that is only accessible from the northbound lanes.
 I-165 then meets U.S. Route 90 (US 90)/U.S. Route 98 Truck (US 98 Truck) at exit 2 on the Mobile–Prichard city line, and then the three highways curve concurrently to the south-southeast.
 It then has an incomplete interchange that leads to Conception Street Road.
 It is only accessible from the northbound lanes.
 Finally, I-165 reaches Beauregard Street, its southern terminus, where US 90/US 98 Truck split off.
 This interchange also includes Water Street, with leads to I-10.

 History

 I-165 began life as a planned Interstate 210 (I-210).
 Many problems, including community opposition and access to the Mobile waterfront, prevented the freeway from reaching its intended southern terminus at I-10; I-165 ends about 1 mi short of I-10 and becomes Water Street.
-Since the road had no connection to I-10, the number 210 was no longer applicable to the freeway, so 165 was chosen instead.
+Since the road had no connection to I-10, the number 210 was no longer applicable to the freeway(because the last 2 digits of the spur numbers is the number of the main route), so 165 was chosen instead.